docker/docs/docker-for-aws/deploy.md

 Usage : `swarm-exec {Docker command}`

-The following will install a test plugin in all the nodes in the cluster
+The following installs a test plugin in all the nodes in the cluster.

 Example : `swarm-exec docker plugin install --grant-all-permissions mavenugo/test-docker-netplugin`